aws-actions/configure-aws-credentials/README.md

   * [Monitor the activity](https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html#keep-a-log)
   of the credentials used in GitHub Actions workflows.
   * Use temporary credentials when possible.
-  * Peridically rotate any long-term credentials you use.
+  * Periodically rotate any long-term credentials you use.

 ## Using this action
 There are five different supported ways to retrieve credentials: